What is Human Trafficking?

 Many individuals will exit the NRM with a long journey ahead of them, with various barriers to overcome.

-Rebuild Project started in 2017 in response to the increasing number of individuals identified as living in Derby who had experienced human trafficking and modern slavery, and were not receiving the support they needed to recover and rebuild their lives.
+Rebuild East Midlands started in 2017 in response to the increasing number of individuals identified as living in Derby who had experienced human trafficking and modern slavery, and were not receiving the support they needed to recover and rebuild their lives.

-This is where Rebuild Project will support individuals to overcome barriers they may face in moving forward with their lives.
+This is where Rebuild East Midlands will support individuals to overcome barriers they may face in moving forward with their lives.
 Rebuild caseworkers will work closely with individuals to ensure that they get the right support and encouragement to integrate back into the community, and rebuild their lives.

 Breakdown of terminology: